internalregister/internalregister.github.io/_posts/2019-09-29-Console-Video.markdown

 And next to this one is the region for custom vertical scrolling composed of 8 x 3 bytes.

 The 3 bytes that define the scroll are the following:
-1. The Line where the scroll will happen
+1. The line from which the scroll will start
 2. The value of the scroll
 3. The starting nametable (page) for the scroll (only least-significant bit used)